HB2864: Relating to cultural competence at post-secondary institutions of education

 In 2017, with leadership from State Representative Teresa Alonso Leon, the State of Oregon passed HB2864, requiring the University of Oregon and other Higher Education institutions in our State to report on the processes established to institutionalize cultural competency standards for employees and the institution.
 Fortunately, the IDEAL framework and the Diversity Action Plans provide a good foundation for the work that lies ahead.
 Indeed, HB2864 provides an accountability structure that invites deeper levels of personal and institutional accountability.
-For more information about HB2864 and the progress of our work thus far, please see the information below:

 Each public institution of higher education shall establish a process for recommending, and providing oversight for the implementation of, cultural competency standards for the public institution of higher education and the institution’s employees.